 - 1. The learner can be given a name under which it will appear in other widgets.
 The default name is "AdaBoost". - 2.
 Set the parameters.
-The base estimator is a tree and you can set: - the Number of estimators - the Learning rate: it determines to what extent the newly acquired information will override the old information (0 = the agent will not learn anything, 1 = the agent considers only the most recent information) - the Algorithm: SAMME (updates base estimator's weights with classification results) or SAMME.R. (updates base estimator's weight with probability estimates) - 3.
-Produce a report.
+The base estimator is a tree and you can set: - Number of estimators - Learning rate: it determines to what extent the newly acquired information will override the old information (0 = the agent will not learn anything, 1 = the agent considers only the most recent information) - Fixed seed for random generator: set a fixed seed to enable reproducing the results. - 3.
+Boosting method. - Classification algorithm (if classification on input): SAMME (updates base estimator's weights with classification results) or SAMME.R (updates base estimator's weight with probability estimates). - Regression loss function (if regression on input): Linear (), Square (), Exponential (). - 4.
+Produce a report. - 5.
+Click Apply after changing the settings.
+That will put the new learner in the output and, if the training examples are given, construct a new model and output it as well.
+To communicate changes automatically tick Apply Automatically.